techbless/parabola-simulator/README.md

 ## Should Notice Before Use

-	From Chris Yunbin Chang as one of the developer of this program, saying that This program never guarantee any errorneous, mis-working, anything that can ouccur while using this program.
+	Chris Yunbin Chang as one of the developer of this program notifies that This program never guarantee any errorneous, mis-working, anything that can ouccur while using this program.

 ## License